 DMV Demerit Points against Nevada Driver’s License

-A failure to signal misdemeanor traffic violation will result in the DMV issuing one demerit point against your driver’s license.
+A failure to signal misdemeanor traffic violations will result in the DMV issuing one demerit point against your driver’s license.
 While one point may not seem like much, it will remain on your license for a full year.
 If you acquire 12 or more demerit points from the DMV at any given time, your driver’s license could be suspended for six months.
 You may request a hearing with the DMV to contest this suspension.
 If you drive while your license is suspended, you can face fines of $1,000 and up to six months in jail.
 A good way to avoid demerit points from the DMV on your license is to obtain legal counsel with a skilled attorney.
 A lawyer might be able to reduce your potential penalties, even preventing points from being added to our license.

 Fighting a Failure to Use a Turn Signal Traffic Ticket in Las Vegas, Nevada

 You can hire a knowledgeable attorney to help you to fight your traffic ticket charges.
-A good defense could mean a dismissal or at least a reduction in the charge.
+A good defense could mean dismissal or at least a reduction in the charge.
 While it is unlikely that charges will be dismissed completely, there is a chance if there were any eyewitnesses, photographs, or video surveillance to show that the driver did indeed turn on his or her blinkers prior to making a lane change or turning off of the roadway.